-Inspection of the main roof void was severely restricted due to method of construction (ie, attic rooms and dormers).
-Limited inspection was possible adjacent to hatch at apex and was further restricted by insulation materials, dust and debris.
+Limited inspection of the main roof void was undertaken adjacent to the apex hatch on the landing and was severely restricted due to insulation materials, dust and debris.

 Some of the timbers are water stained.
 Moisture penetration via roof coverings, flashings, etc can result in the moisture content of timbers being excessive, in that, it would permit the germination of spores of wood destroying fungi.
 We therefore recommend that you arrange for the roof coverings to be inspected and repaired as required under separate contract.
 If during the course of this work you require further inspection, please do not hesitate to contact us.